• Skip to primary navigation

 Optional additions include shallots for a milder onion flavor or a pinch of red pepper flakes for heat.

-How to Make Balsamic Glazed Pork and Green Beans
+How to Prepare Balsamic Glazed Pork and Green Beans

-Follow this sequence of steps to ensure the medallions sear perfectly and the green beans cook just right.
+Follow this sequence of steps to ensure the medallions sear perfectly and the green beans cook just right, using techniques compatible with Instant Pot balsamic recipes for weeknights, searing first then finishing with a low simmer.

 1. Season and sear the pork